Deep transfer learning for image classification: a survey: Instance Based Approaches

 \subsection{Smaller target datasets with less similar tasks}

 Transfer learning has been shown to be effective in many areas where the target datasets are small and less related to ImageNet 1K and other common source datasets.
-However, there have also been several recent results that fit into this category where deep transfer learning has shown little or no improvement over random initialization \cite{zoph2020rethinking,he2018rethinking,raghu2019transfusion}.
-Transfer learning shows better performance on smaller target datasets that are more closely related to the source dataset than larger less related datasets in general see Section \ref{subsec:Smaller-target-datasets} and \cite{kornblith2019better}.
-Task specific self-supervised learning methods applied to source datasets that are more closely related but unlabelled, often perform better than supervised learning methods applied to less closely related source datasets \cite{zoph2020rethinking,azizi2021big}.
-Recent work has shown that even when the target dataset is very dissimilar to the source dataset and transfer learning brings no performance gain it can accelerate the convergence speed \cite{he2018rethinking,raghu2019transfusion}.
+However, there have also been several recent results that fit into this category where DTL has shown little or no improvement over random initialization \citep{zoph2020rethinking,he2018rethinking,raghu2019transfusion}.
+Transfer learning shows better performance on smaller target datasets that are more closely related to the source dataset than larger less related datasets in general see Section \ref{sec:best_prac} and \citep{kornblith2019better}.
+Self-supervised learning methods applied to source datasets that are more closely related but unlabeled, or even self-training on the target task, often performs better than supervised learning methods applied to less closely related source datasets \citep{zoph2020rethinking,azizi2021big,dai2024adaptive}.
+However, even when the target dataset is very dissimilar to the source dataset and transfer learning brings no performance gain it can accelerate the convergence speed \citep{he2018rethinking,raghu2019transfusion}.